2F-AI/.github/profile/README.md

 For more details, visit the [MuffinLM GitHub Repository](https://github.com/2F-AI/MuffinLM).

+# Roadmap

+1. Making MuffinLM to be able to have a conversation
+2. Making in into a Transformer

 # Contact

 Contact us at two.fox.ai@gmail.com if you would like to join out team.